 The absolute last person he or his family would want to offer public condolences would be Park City Police Chief Wade Carpenter and Attorney David Brickey.
 Whether their actions were justified or not, whether they were merely upholding the law, or enforcing department policy, they have already caused his family enough heartache and grief.
 While they may have had grounds for lawful action, how can they be so brazen as to praise someone in their passing when they have spent the last year of his life doing everything in their power to disgrace his name?

 While I certainly don't think it was your intention to publish an article that would have this impact, I am disappointed in you for seeking the opinions of these officials and for publishing their thoughts on his passing.
-That was reserved for people who knew him best and who had genuine reason to mourn his passing.

 While we may not agree with or support the decisions he made in his life, we do not know all the facts and we should all agree that his family is suffering a tremendous loss.
 A loss that should be met with compassion and consideration.
 I am wishing them peace and comfort in the days ahead.